-- 23 Any person may be expelled from membership by way of a resolution passed by not less than two thirds of those present and voting at a members' meeting, providing the following procedures have been observed:- - 23.1 at least 21 days' notice of the intention to propose the resolution must be given to the member concerned, specifying the grounds for the proposed expulsion; - 23.2 the member concerned will be entitled to be heard on the resolution at the members' meeting at which the resolution is proposed.
+- Any person may be expelled from membership by way of a resolution passed by not less than 75% of ordinary members voting at a members' meeting, providing the following procedures have been observed: - - 23.1 at least 21 days' notice of the intention to propose the resolution must be given to the member concerned, specifying the grounds for the proposed expulsion. - 23.2 the member concerned will be entitled to be heard on the resolution at the members' meeting at which the resolution is proposed.